anandprabhusk/FirewallFeed/README.md

 * Use "Remove IP from Feed" page, you can delete mistakenly added IP address from text file.

 * Use "View Feed" page to view text file entries.
 "View Feed" page url is the one that you need to configure in firewall appliance to read on regular interval.

-5. Roadmap

-In the future releases, we are introducing bulk upload facility and feeds of domain names and URLs.